 Initial Law Enforcement Officer Response

-This section provides police with strategies when responding to domestic incident calls, and describes the basic functions of enhancing the safety of those who have been abused while holding offenders accountable.
+This section provides police with strategies for responding to domestic incidents.
+It describes the basic functions of enhancing safety of officers and those who have been abused, while also holding offenders accountable for their abusive acts.

 Approaching the Scene

 Approach the scene of a domestic incident as one of high risk.
 Obtain all available information from the dispatcher before arriving at the scene and notify the dispatcher upon arrival.